aarongustafson/aaron-gustafson.com/source/_posts/2016-01-26-apple-support-honeybadger.markdown

 > I don’t disagree, but that does vary from place to place and device to device.
 Our procedures are in line with most of the mobile phone world on this though.
 I will certainly leave some feedback for those advisors to be more clear about this process when a repair is set up though.

 We talked for a few more minutes, but it was clear I was out of options.
 I could file a complaint with Apple (and have), but I am skeptical they even pay attention to that stuff.
 I know they don’t chime in on their own forums.
-My only other options was to share my story with you, in hopes you might avoid a similar situation.
+My only other option was to share my story with you, in hopes you might avoid a similar situation.

 So consider yourself warned: If you send your phone to Apple for something as simple as a screen repair, they just may brick your phone and charge you for the convenience.
+Oh and the replacement phone only has a 90-day warranty. *Hooray!*